Body Image and Pregnancy: One Woman’s StoryDecember 12, 2012 • Contributed by Shirley Katz, PhD, CCC

 Looking back, I never felt more beautiful than when I was pregnant.
 I subsequently was twice more.
 Though, postpartum, I went through some pretty low body image/self-esteem, I took charge of feeling better by working out, eating healthy, and employing a good dose of patience and mindfulness, and I got through it.
 Whenever I look in the mirror and a negative thought comes to my head, I recall how beautiful I felt with a giant, bulging waist, and I let go of criticism, choosing instead to celebrate what I—and my body—can do.

-© Copyright 2012 by Shirley Katz, PhD, CCC, therapist in Toronto, ON.
+© Copyright 2012 by Shirley Katz, PhD, CCC, therapist in North York, Ontario.
 All Rights Reserved.

 delilahDecember 12th, 2012 at 3:01 PM